aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/beacons.md

 "MyField" in examples below.
 It is an error if this name is the same as a configured [virtual field](virtual.md), or to attempt to write a field of this name.

-The `join string` separates the parts of a compound beacon.
+The `split character` separates the parts of a compound beacon.
 In the examples below, we assume "`.`".

 Each [sensitive part](#sensitive-part) has a field name,